andyet/yeti-threads/README.md

 The API requires the use of [JSON Web Tokens](http://jwt.io/) for authentication.

-[Auth0](https://auth0.com) provides a free service which can provide a login page, user management, tokens, and proper redirects back your clint API.
+[Auth0](https://auth0.com) provides a free service which can provide a login page, user management, tokens, and proper redirects back your client API.
 Or you can use your own, of course!

 ## API

 The API is a fairly straight forward REST API for forums, threads, posts, access, and activity logs.
 It also includes a websocket API for live hints for new/updated resources.

-Please read more at [API.md](https://github.com/andyet/yeti-threads/API.md)
+Please read more at [API.md](https://github.com/andyet/yeti-threads/API.md) (coming soon)

 ## Open Source